THIS ARTICLE WAS UPDATED ON APRIL 30, 2019.

 If you’re a fan of the hit show, The OC, this is a pier worth seeing.
-Numerous scenes were filmed on this pier and one of the restaurants on the back of the pier was used as the location Ryan Atwood worked.
+Numerous scenes were filmed on the Redondo Beach pier and the restaurant, Redondo Coffee Shop & Bait at the back of the pier was used in The OC as the location Ryan Atwood worked.
 So that one is a real life set!
-If you’re a fan of this show, you will appreciate this pier.
+If you’re a fan of this show, you will appreciate this pier more than anyone.

 The beach alongside the pier is also lovely and worth a walk – and if you’re lucky you might even see some wildlife swimming in the waters too.
-There are a number of eateries located on the pier and surrounds, so if you’re looking for a meal or quick bite, you can easily find it here on a night out, or for a quick lunch.
+There are a number of eateries located on the pier (which holds a triangle shape), so if you’re looking for a meal or quick bite, you can easily find it here on a night out, or for a quick lunch.

 It is not overly busy here, like Santa Monica or Huntington Beach can be, but it is definitely a favourite for many doing a California roadtrip.

-How long should you visit Redondo Beach – Lunch stop, half a day
+How long should you visit Redondo Beach – Lunch stop, half a day, overnight

 Los Angeles is a city with so much on offer – and so do it’s outskirts.
-LA is not just one city, but a place comprised of many towns that are worth exploring.
+LA is not just one city, but a place comprised of many areas that are worth exploring.

 Whether you want to enjoy upscale areas, like Beverly Hills and Bel Air, metropolitan areas of Downtown LA or the celebrity areas of Hollywood and Studio City – to name just a few; LA has everything one could need and more.

-LA is a huge city – so if you are planning to stay and see different areas, it would be wise to position yourself in Downtown LA if you are looking to explore things around there – especially if taking a train from Union Station.
+LA is a huge city – so if you are planning to stay and see different areas, it would be wise to position yourself in Downtown LA if you are looking to explore things around this area – especially if you are taking a train from Union Station.
 If you plan on seeing the Hollywood Walk of Fame, West Hollywood is a good choice to stay in for anything within this area.
-Beverly Hills is accessible from Hollywood, but does link out to Santa Monica beach and those regions too thanks to the Santa Monica Metro Expo Line Tramway – it is just a little bit of a trek to make if going by public transport, as it takes about an hour.
+Beverly Hills is accessible from Hollywood as well, but Hollywood does also link out to Santa Monica beach and those regions too thanks to the Santa Monica Metro Expo Line Tramway – it is just a little bit of a trek to make if going by public transport, as it takes about an hour.
 Look at a map of Los Angeles before booking accommodation to ensure you are in the best area for what you plan to see, otherwise you will be sitting on a bus/train/tram for way too long just to get from A to B. It’s honestly NOT worth it.

-Traffic can take hours in LA.
+Traffic can also take hours in LA.
 So why waste the precious ones you have sitting in it?
 Just like when visiting Disney, staying in Anaheim is a far better choice than anywhere near Hollywood – because sometimes it can completely back up your whole day with delays and traffic jams.
 I still don’t understand why anyone commutes from a Hollywood hotel to Disneyland – but so many do.
 It’s mind boggling!

-Hollywood: Walk of Fame, Hollywood Sign, Paramount Pictures Studio Tour, Griffith Observatory, Runyon Canyon, Universal Studios, Burbank – Warner Bros Studio Tour.
+Hollywood: Walk of Fame, Hollywood Sign, Paramount Pictures Studio Tour, Griffith Observatory, Runyon Canyon, Universal Studios

-Beverly Hills: The Grove, Original Farmers Market, Rodeo Drive, Beverly Hills City Hall, Beverly Hills Sign, LACMA.
+Beverly Hills: The Grove, Original Farmers Market, Rodeo Drive, Beverly Hills City Hall, Beverly Hills Sign, LACMA, Getty Center.

 Drive from Los Angeles – 30 minutes (18 miles)

-If you are a film buff, you’ll recognise places including the restaurant James’s Beach from I Love You Man (don’t forget to eat their renowned fish tacos like Jason Segel and Paul Rudd did in the film!); and Venice High School which stood in for Rydell High in Grease.
-Those who are fans of the rom-com Valentine’s Day will also spot the Venice Canal (below) which appeared in that film – and is one of my favourite places in the Los Angeles area.
+If you are a film buff, you’ll recognise places including the restaurant James’ Beach from I Love You Man (don’t forget to eat their renowned fish tacos like Jason Segel and Paul Rudd did in the film!); and Venice High School which stood in for the exterior of Rydell High in Grease.
+Those who are fans of the rom-com Valentine’s Day will also spot the Venice Canal which appeared in that film – and is one of my favourite places in the Los Angeles area.
 It’s hard to believe you are in California here.

-How long should you visit Venice? – Half a day.
+How long should you visit Venice? – Half a day, a full day

-Don’t Miss: Venice Boardwalk, Venice High School, Venice Canals, Muscle Beach, Marina Del Rey.
+Don’t Miss: Venice Boardwalk, Venice High School, Venice Canals, Muscle Beach, Marina Del Rey, James’ Beach

 Drive time from Venice – 17 minutes (3.5 miles)

 Santa Monica is located right next to Venice Beach – though many people prefer Santa Monica because it feels more friendly.
 Venice can have a sketchy aspect, but Santa Monica is more busy and suits families a lot more, mainly because of the Santa Monica Pier and it’s attractions, plus its upscale shopping district.

 Santa Monica has a really nice beach with what feels like a huge chunk of sand.
-It really is a place that you can spend a whole day – particularly if you like dining and shopping.
+It really is a place that you can spend a whole day – particularly if you like dining and shopping as well.
 The 3rd Street Promenade is a highlight here, so there truly is more to Santa Monica than just beach which is why it is so popular.